 What is ColorX Technology for Reolink Cameras?

 ColorX is Reolink's latest color night vision technology designed for the newly launched product line of the same name.
-The cameras in this series feature F1.0 super aperture, a highly sensitive 1/1.8” image sensor with a built-in 3000K light to illuminate areas of interest in the dark.
+The cameras in this series feature F1.0 super aperture and a highly sensitive 1/1.8” image sensor to illuminate areas of interest in the dark.
 ColorX cameras can capture complete, accurate color images even in low light and do not require you to turn on any lights.

 During the night, ColorX technology allows infrared and visible light to reach the image sensor of the security cameras.
 This feature improves the effectiveness of a 24/7 security system as it allows for improved color night vision in low light conditions, even when there is no electric light.
 Here are some important hardware components that contribute to the ColorX night vision.

 A camera’s lens aperture is the opening part of a lens through which light passes and controls the amount of light that passes through the lens.
 It is calculated by dividing focal length by the diameter of the lens aperture, and the size is indicated by F-numbers, including F1.0, F1.4, F2, and F2.8.
 Lower F-numbers represent the larger apertures and increased exposure while higher F-numbers represent smaller apertures and lower exposure.

 Normally, a darker environment means the camera’s aperture needs to increase in size to adequately capture video.
 A larger aperture allows more light to pass through the lens to the image sensor.
 Brighter light will typically require a smaller aperture to achieve optimal exposure.
 The lens aperture of the Reolink ColorX camera during the night is F1.0, over four times the F2.0 lens aperture of common security cameras.